brianloveswords/hyperproxy/README.md

 All event handlers get four arguments: `(err, req, res, defaultHandler)`

-`handleError` is a reference to the default error handler.
+`defaultHandler` is a reference to the default error handler.
 For example, if you wanted to log all unknown errors and passthrough to the default handler, you could do the following:

 ```js
 server.on('unknownError', function(err, req, res, defaultHandler){